-- Provisions related to the Teacher Vacancy Task Force Recommendations In light of recent staffing challenges-of the approx. 370,000 teachers educating Texas's 5.4 million students, an increasing number enter the classroom uncertified (now 1 in 3) and many have less than 5 years of experience (35%)1- Governor Abbott convened the Texas Teacher Vacancy Task Force (TVTF) in 2022.
-Following a year's worth of work, the Legislature should consider key recommendations to bolster the profession and develop a high-quality educator workforce: - Teacher Incentive Allotment Expansion Legislation in the 88th Regular Session (HB 11, SB 9, & HB 100) included supporting and incentivizing strategic compensation by expanding the Teacher Incentive Allotment (TIA; HB 3, 86R), a program which allows LEAs to enable top-performing teachers to earn high salaries.
-Roughly one-third of school systems are approved or in the process of designing their own Local Designation Systems to draw down the Teacher Incentive Allotment.2 Strengthening TIA by increasing funding across designation levels, adding a fourth designation tier of 'effective' to allow an estimated additional 75,000 teachers to be eligible, and developing a grant program to help increase the number of eligible teachers will support the recruitment and retention of Texas' most effective educators.
-Additionally, bolstering requirements for the state to provide technical assistance to expand TIA participation, would create a pathway for more of the states' top teachers to earn more under the allotment. - Teacher Residency Program Support Creating a sustainable, affordable teacher residency pathway to ensure more students have access to teachers who receive strong, on-the-job preparation can decrease historic attrition occurring across Texas.
-Given that teachers are the greatest in-school factor influencing student achievement, a focus on rigorous teacher pathways (through the establishment of the Residency Partnership Program and Allotment) can strengthen and diversify the profession while improving student learning and outcomes. - Additional Workforce Supports Legislation in the regular session (HB 11, SB 9, & HB 100) also included several other data-driven benefits to support the educator workforce, as recommended by the TVTF, such as adjustments to the minimum salary scale, allowing teachers' children to be eligible for free PreK, increasing the Mentor Program Allotment, and providing waivers for the cost of certification fees for candidates receiving certification in bilingual or special education. - Strategic, students-first investments The Legislature's passage of HB 3 (86R) made a historic investment in Texas schools through targeted, student-centered allocations while providing optional innovative programming to further boost student performance.
-Texas must continue to invest in what works, while making adjustments to better address the critical and current needs of education systems:
+- Provisions related to the Teacher Vacancy Task Force Recommendations Texas classrooms are confronted by staffing shortages and of the approx. 370,000 teachers educating Texas's 5.4 million students an increasing number enter the classroom uncertified (now 1 in 3) and many have less than 5 years of experience (35%).
+As a consequence, you wisely convened the Texas Teacher Vacancy Task Force (TVTF) in 2022.
+Following a year's worth of strong work, the Legislature now has the opportunity to implement key recommendations to bolster the profession and develop a high-quality educator workforce: - Teacher Incentive Allotment Expansion Legislation in the 88th Regular Session (HB 11, SB 9, & HB 100) included supporting and incentivizing strategic compensation by expanding the Teacher Incentive Allotment (TIA; HB 3, 86R), a program you've embraced, which allows LEAs to enable top-performing teachers to earn high salaries some in excess of \$100,000 annually.
+Roughly one-third of school systems are approved or in the process of designing their own Local Designation Systems to draw down the Teacher Incentive Allotment.
+Strengthening TIA by increasing funding across designation levels, adding a fourth designation tier of 'effective' to allow an estimated additional 75,000 teachers to be eligible, and developing a grant program to help increase the number of eligible teachers will support the recruitment and retention of Texas' most effective educators.
+Additionally, bolstering requirements for the state to provide technical assistance to expand TIA participation would create a pathway for more of the states' top teachers to earn more under the allotment. - Teacher Residency Program Support Creating a sustainable, affordable teacher residency pathway to ensure more students have access to teachers who receive strong, on-the-job preparation can decrease historic attrition occurring across Texas.
+Given that teachers are the greatest in-school factor influencing student achievement, a focus on rigorous teacher pathways

-1 TAPR, Texas Education Agency, 2021-22; Employed Teacher Attrition and New Hires, Texas Education Agency, 2011-12 through 2022-23; Newly Certified and New Hires Dashboard, Texas Education Agency, 2022-23.
+&lt;sup>1 TAPR, Texas Education Agency, 2021-22; Employed Teacher Attrition and New Hires, Texas Education Agency, 2011-12 through 2022-23; Newly Certified and New Hires Dashboard, Texas Education Agency, 2022-23.

-2 Texas Impact Network, "HB3 Implementation Dashboard." https://commitpartnership.org/dashboard/hb3; populated with most updated data from the Texas Education Agency.
+&lt;sup>2 Texas Impact Network, "HB3 Implementation Dashboard." https://commitpartnership.org/dashboard/hb3; populated with most updated data from the Texas Education Agency.